Treatment-resistant depression: Demographic

 Multiple populations have been identified as being more at risk for treatment resistance.
 Individuals who are not married or identify as single are one of these groups that may be more at risk.
 Another population who seems to have poor response to treatment are individuals who are unemployed.
 Finally, while both male and female gender have been identified as risk factors, it appears that females are more prone to struggle with resistance to treatment.

 Treatment

-Electroconvulsive therapy, ketamine, esketamine, and psilocybin are the most effective and safe first-line treatments for treatment-resistant depression, with esketamine and psilocybin showing slightly lower tolerability.
+TRD is best supported by evidence for electroconvulsive therapy, ketamine (including esketamine), and certain neuromodulation approaches (e.g., rTMS/TBS), with some adjunctive agents showing benefit.